Top Mobile App Development Trends Shaping Digital Future and Saudi Arabia Vision 2030

 Some of the leading players in fintech, such as Bank of America’s Erica and Capital One’s Eno are providing examples of conversational AI chatbots that deliver customized, proactive financial information and recommendations 24/7.

-Artificial Intelligence is changing the credit scoring model, moving away from traditional methods that rely significantly on credit histories.
-Machine learning models can look to alternative, "non-traditional", sources of data such as social media activity, transactional histories, and behavioral patterns, to create more accurately inclusive risk profiles.
+Use Case #4: Credit Scoring and Risk AssessmentArtificial Intelligence is changing credit-scoring models, moving away from traditional methods that rely heavily on credit histories.
+Machine learning models can look to alternative, “non-traditional”, sources of data such as social media activity, transactional histories, and behavioral patterns, to create more accurately inclusive risk profiles.

-Algorithmic trading and robo-advisors are critical as wealth management essentials, applying artificial intelligence techniques, like reinforcement learning and deep neural networks, to interpret market data and identify trade execution opportunities.
+Use Case #5: Automated Trading and Portfolio ManagementAlgorithmic trading and robo-advisors are critical to wealth management, applying artificial intelligence techniques such as reinforcement learning and deep neural networks to interpret market data and identify trade execution opportunities.

-These AI-based fintech solutions allow investors to make data-informed faster trading decisions, while also minimizing human error and emotional biases.
+These AI-based fintech solutions allow investors to make data-informed, faster trading decisions, while also minimizing human error and emotional biases.

 For instance, Betterment and Wealthfront use robo-advisors to provide low-cost, automated portfolio management through personalized asset allocation, guided by client goals.

-The compliance challenge facing fintech companies is rapidly escalating as they incur complex and costly regulations and the financial services reforms continue to change often and rapidly across the globe.
-That said, the continued advancement in technology and the growth of artificial intelligence (AI) provide a much-needed solution to help facilitate compliance.
-These AI-powered solutions can be leveraged to provide expedited compliance monitoring and reporting processes.
+Use Case #6: Regulatory Compliance and Reporting AutomationThe compliance challenge facing fintech companies is rapidly escalating as they incur complex and costly regulations and the financial services reforms continue to change often and rapidly across the globe.
+That said, continued technological advancement and the growth of artificial intelligence (AI) offer a much-needed solution to facilitate compliance.
+These AI-powered solutions can be leveraged to expedite compliance monitoring and reporting.

-It is crucial to understand customer behavior for fintechs that want to increase retention and lifetime value.
+Use Case #7: Customer Behavior Analytics and Churn PredictionIt is crucial for fintechs to understand customer behavior to increase retention and lifetime value.
 AI models closely examine user analytic data, transaction history, and mobile app usage to anticipate customer churn before it occurs.

 The potential of AI models largely relies on finding quality high-quality datasets.
 Unfortunately, the world of fintech isn’t known for high-quality or quality-controlled financial data.
 In fact, most of that data is often: